 - 1. Prior notification of Digital Edition claims and plans are required - a) Digital Edition claims must be audited by ABC Staff Auditors - b) You must register your intention to claim in advance of the publication of the issues as part of the audit is carried out during the reporting period. - c) You must provide planned distribution dates in advance and notify us of any changes. - 2.
 Digital Edition is sufficiently similar to be considered the same product as the print parent edition - a) A Digital Edition must be identified as an edition of a publication reported on the ABC Certificate (the Parent Edition).
-This means it must carry a logotype/masthead incorporating the generic name of the Parent Edition and be consistent with the general appearance of the Parent Edition. - b) A Digital Edition is published electronically as a unit. - c) It may be reformatted to suit the different delivery medium.
+This means it must carry a logotype/masthead incorporating the generic name of the Parent Edition and be consistent with the general appearance of the Parent Edition. - i) From periods ending January 2021: You may report an issue (or issues) comprised solely of digital copies.
+This enables a publication with a mixture of print and digital issues, or a completely digital publication to be reported on one certificate.
+In this case there is no requirement for a print parent, and references below to parent edition will should be read as 'digital parent edition' where two or more different digital editions are reported. - b) A Digital Edition is published electronically as a unit. - c) It may be reformatted to suit the different delivery medium.
 For example: changes in page size or order. - d) Editorial or advertising may include electronic enhancements or be adapted to take advantage of the medium.
-For example: pictures replaced with video - e) Compared to the print parent edition you can change editorial content, providing at any point in time: - i) A minimum of about 75% of the editorial in the print parent edition is present in the Digital Edition. - ii) Additional editorial, not in the print edition, can be added to the digital edition up to about 25% of the total editorial by volume in the print edition f) A Digital Edition may include live social media feeds, news feeds and/or video feeds.
-These will be ignored in relation to the editorial change requirements.
+For example: pictures replaced with video - e) Compared to the print parent edition you can change editorial content, providing at any point in time: - i) A minimum of about 75% of the editorial in the print parent edition is present in the Digital Edition. - ii) Additional editorial, not in the print edition, can be added to the digital edition up to about 25% of the total editorial by volume in the print edition